-Pointing the steering wheel toward your face decreases the protective capability of the driver's airbag.
+Pointing the steering wheel toward your chest provides optimal protection from the airbag.

-See page 72 for how to adjust the steering wheel.
+See page 76 for how to adjust the steering wheel.

 7. Maintain a Proper Sitting Position

 After all occupants have adjusted their seats and put on seat belts, it is very important that they continue to sit upright, well back in their seats, with their feet on the floor, until the vehicle is parked and the engine is off.